jasonwolfg/zoom-meetings-sms/blueprint/index.md

 ### Send SMS data action
 This data action creates and sends an SMS message that contains the Zoom video meeting URL to the customer.
 The Create Zoom Video Meeting data action that you configured creates the URL.

-1. Download the *Send-SMS.custom.json* file from the [zoom-zoom-blueprint repo](https://github.com/jasonwolfg/zoom-meetings-sms "Opens the GitHub repo") GitHub repository.
+1. Download the *Send-SMS.custom.json* file from the [zoom-meetings-sms repo](https://github.com/jasonwolfg/zoom-meetings-sms "Opens the GitHub repo") GitHub repository.
 Save this file in your local desktop to import it into Genesys Cloud.
 2. Navigate to **Integrations** > **Actions** and click **Import**.

    ![Import the data action](images/4AImportDataActions.png "Import the data action")